-Mexico president says to respond prudently to Trump threats, urges national unity
+Mexican president says country will 'overcome' Trump threats, urges national unity

-MEXICO CITY (Reuters) - Mexico’s president said Friday he would respond with “great prudence” to threats by his U.S. counterpart Donald Trump to slap tariffs on Mexican goods entering the United States, and called on Mexicans to unite to deal with the challenge.
+MEXICO CITY (Reuters) - Mexico’s president said on Friday he would respond with “great prudence” to threats by his U.S. counterpart Donald Trump to slap tariffs on Mexican goods entering the United States, and called on Mexicans to unite to deal with the challenge.

 Trump has threatened to impose punitive tariffs on June 10 if Mexico does not stop the flow of illegal immigration from Central America to the United States.